Dok-T/inspur-nf5270m4/README.md

 - Overclocking options enabled (use cautiously).
 - Turbo Boost unlocked for V3 CPUs.
 (Only -2 BIOSes)
 - Support for advanced storage and power management systems.
-- Reduced restrictions imposed by Inspur’s proprietary equipment (guide to flash correct BMC web firmware).
+- Reduced restrictions imposed by Inspur’s proprietary equipment.
+(Usage in a standard tower without Inspur server equipment by flashing the BMC 4.3.0)
 - **Fix for BMC Self-Test failure** during startup, drastically reducing boot time by disabling the BMC by default and some tweaks in bios (see changelogs.txt).
 - **UEFI boot mode enabled by default**: Fixes issues with JViewer's display output and allows full remote control via iKVM (JViewer) by disabling CSM (Compatibility Support Module).
 - Workaround for FRU / DMI Data not being properly set.
 Please go to Server Mgmt -> FRU Information -> SAVE FRU INFORMATION and set manualy informations like Serial number, Asset Tag, Board revision etc. Please powercycle the board to make it effective.